Ollyentwistle/medinvoice/README.md

 - Automated background tasks with Inngest to generate and store monthly summaries

 <br>
+Note:

-Note: _This is a demo project intended to showcase core functionality and integration with modern technologies.
-It is not fully production-ready — features like robust error handling, loading states, comprehensive validation, and full test coverage are areas for future improvement._
+*This is a demo project intended to showcase core functionality and integration with modern technologies.
+It is not fully production-ready - features like robust error handling, loading states, comprehensive validation, and full test coverage are areas for future improvement.*